 At Kuhlman Incorporated, we offer a wide range of ammonia refrigeration systems for customers in an array of industries.
 With more than 60 years of experience, we know how to create quality, cost-efficient refrigeration solutions for even the most complex and rigorous applications.
 To learn how our refrigeration systems can enhance your operation’s efficiency and reduce your environmental impact, contact the experts at Kuhlman, Inc. today or request a quote.

+The cost-effectiveness and performance efficiency make ammonia refrigeration particularly advantageous for large cooling systems found in industrial applications.
+Ammonia refrigeration also offers the benefit of continually meeting strict refrigerant guidelines, as it is more environmentally friendly than synthetic refrigerant alternatives.
+Understanding the properties and advantages of ammonia refrigeration is very helpful in determining whether it may be a good option for your needs.
 Ammonia has been used for refrigeration since the 1850s, and it’s still in use today because it’s safe, efficient, and cost-effective.
 Ammonia has a low boiling point and a high latent heat of vaporization, making it exceptional for cooling large areas efficiently.
 Though once used extensively in air conditioning systems, it is now the most common refrigerant for industrial applications.
 Ammonia is at work in refrigeration systems all around you: pharmaceutical labs and storage facilities, cheese and meat processing facilities, beverage companies, cold storage providers, ice skating rinks, and more.

 Ammonia Refrigeration System: How It Works

 Vapor-compression refrigeration systems all work the same way: multiple components work together to draw in warm air, remove the heat, and send the cool air into the space.
-Ammonia is so good at this because it’s able to absorb more energy than other chemicals as it changes from liquid to vapor, resulting in a system that is up to 10 percent more efficient than one that uses chlorofluorocarbons (CFCs) as a refrigerant.
+Ammonia is so good at this because it’s able to absorb more energy than other chemicals as itchanges from liquid to vapor, resulting in a system that is up to 10 percent more efficient than one that uses chlorofluorocarbons (CFCs) as a refrigerant.

 Ammonia Refrigeration System Components